Setting up a SESAR User Account

 2. Fill out the form and give a reason for deactivating the sample.

-SESAR deactivates samples instead of deleting them because it is possible the IGSN was referenced somewhere in the past.
+SESAR² deactivates samples instead of deleting them because it is possible the IGSN was referenced somewhere in the past.
 The metadata profile page for the sample will still resolve, but there will be no sample metadata present and there will be text stating that the IGSN has been deactivated.

 Registering Samples with Web Services

-If you or your institution did not have access to SESAR’s REST web services prior to SESAR v7.5 (May 2021) you must apply for access to SESAR’s REST web services.
-When you request access to SESAR’s REST web services, a curator will work with you to ensure that the samples you will register have quality mapping of metadata.
-The form to request access for SESAR’s REST web services can be found in our technical documentation (SESAR GitHub).
+If you or your institution did not have a MySESAR account prior to SESAR v8.0 (22 July 2021) you must apply for access to SESAR²’s web services.
+When you request access to SESAR²’s web services, a curator will be in contact to discuss the metadata mapping.
+The form to request access for SESAR²’s web services can be found in our technical documentation (SESAR² GitHub).

 Hierarchical Sample Relationships